MDRU was established in 1989 in response to needs expressed by the mineral industry.

 1999-2008: Dr Richard M. Tosdal (Ph.D., BA, UCalifornia, Santa Barbara) previously with the U.S. Geological Survey, Menlo Park was appointed as the second MDRU Director.

-2009-present: Dr Craig Hart (BSc McMaster; MSc UBC, PhD UWesternAustralia) became MDRU’s third, and current MDRU Director in January 2009.
+2009-June 2020: Dr Craig Hart (BSc McMaster; MSc UBC, PhD UWesternAustralia) became the third MDRU Director

 To ensure longevity of the unit, an endowment was established in 1998 to provide support for Director’s salary.
 The endowment was funded by contributions from financial institutions and mineral companies and matched by contributions from UBC.
 This was further enhanced by a donation in 1999 from a Vancouver-based company as a result of actions by the BC Securities Commission.
 The MDRU Endowment continues to provide a financial contribution to its operations.
 Contributions to MDRU Operations and to the Endowment are welcome and are tax deductible.
 More info here.